MChudak/abinit-band-csv/README.md

-# Abinit band structure csv script kit
+# Script kit for manipulating band structure data from Abinit files
+## Overview
 Extract band structure data from abinit `.out` files and write to `stdout` in a universal `.csv` format.

+## How to use them
 All scripts work with Python 3 (tested with 3.2.3), but `abinit_bands_csv_to_gnuplot.py` doesn't work with Python 2 (tested with 2.7.3).
 Python3 interpreter might be named in many ways in your system.
 Try:

 `python [script_name]`